How to Compare Payday Loans

 Imagine you're back at school or college and you're looking for a job for a few weeks over the summer holidays to pay for a holiday.
 You need to earn £500 but all the jobs advertised are only showing their annual salary, which makes it hard to compare which job is right for you.
 This is similar to how APR works for payday loans.
 It's simply not a useful measurement for borrowers to use.
 Here, we explain why.

-The APR, or annual percentage rate, is a measurement that the Financial Conduct Authority (FCA) requires all lenders to advertise in order to help people compare the cost of borrowing between providers.
+The APR, or annual percentage rate, is a measurement that the Financial Conduct Authority (FCA) requires all lenders to advertise to help people compare the cost of borrowing between providers.
 The annual percentage rate shows you what the loan costs you over an entire year of borrowing - including all fees, charges and interest - presented as a percentage of the loan value.
+We’ve got a guide on using APR as a measurement if you’re hoping to learn more about this.

 What's the best way to compare payday loans, without looking at APR?

-So, if you can’t rely on the APR to show you which payday lender offers the best loans, what should you look at?
-The general consensus in the short-term loan industry is that the daily interest rate is probably the best point of comparison between payday lenders.
+Wondering how to find the cheapest payday loans?
+Well, if you can’t rely on the APR to show you which payday lender offers the best loans, what should you look at?
+The consensus in the short-term loan industry is that the daily interest rate is probably the best point of comparison between payday lenders.
 The FCA already has an imposed limit on interest rates of 0.8 per cent of the value of the loan per day.
 Most payday lenders charge this amount, but some, including us here at Moneyboat, charge less than the upper limit, making us one of the cheaper payday lenders in terms of the interest we charge on our loans.

-However, it's not just about interest rates is it?
-The cost of borrowing is also about factors like charges and fees.
+However, it's not just about interest rates, is it?
+The cost of borrowing is also about factors like charges.
 Does a lender charge you if you repay early, are there set-up fees and how much are the late payment penalties?
 APRs that are advertised assume that loans will be repaid on time, but it's worth checking for penalties that may be added because of missed or late payments, for example, as these too should impact your decision as to which payday lender to go with.

 What other factors can I use to compare payday lenders?

-As well as APR and daily interest rates, there are a number of other variables that you can look at when trying to find the best value lender.
+As well as APR and daily interest rates, there are several other variables that you can look at when trying to find the best value lender.
 These include:

 • Loan amounts